2010 Superettan

-The Superettan 2010 was the tenth season of Sweden's second-tier football league.
+The 2010 Superettan was part of the 2010 Swedish football season, and the eleventh season of Superettan, Sweden's second-tier football division in its current format.
 The season began on 10 April 2010 and ended on 23 October 2010.

 The top 2 teams qualified directly for promotion to Allsvenskan, the third played a play-off against the fourteenth from Allsvenskan to decide who qualified to play in Allsvenskan 2011.

 The bottom 2 teams qualified directly for relegation to Division 1, the thirteenth and the fourteenth played a play-off against the numbers two from Division 1 Södra and Division 1 Norra to decide who qualified to play in Superettan 2011.